ShobaS/Daily-Log/log.md

 Day 66:
 Continued on the design part in Drum machine.
 Have to spend more time and complete it and have to start the functionality.

+Day 67:
+Trying to read the code in codepen.
+Have to complete that and continue in fcc.
+Worked on the same for drum machine.